 Explicitly map a field

-To manually edit a field mapping, select > Tools > Field mapping from the top menu.
+To manually edit a field mapping, Select Logs > MANAGE DATA > Field mappings from the navigation menu.

 Default Kibana mapping